History of Sheffield Wednesday F.C.: The 1990s: Life at the top

-David Pleat's first season as Sheffield Wednesday manager was frustrating, as they finished 15th in the Premiership despite an expensively-assembled line-up which included the likes of Marc Degryse, Dejan Stefanovic and Darko Kovacevic – who all had disappointing and short-lived tenures at the club.
-An excellent start to the 1996–97 season saw the Owls top the Premiership after winning their first four games, and David Pleat was credited Manager of the Month for August 1996.
-But the club failed to mount a serious title challenge and they faded away to finish seventh in the final table.
-Pleat was sacked the following November with the club struggling at the wrong end of the Premiership, and Ron Atkinson briefly returned to steer the Owls clear of relegation.
+Pleat's first season as Sheffield Wednesday manager was frustrating, as they finished 15th in the Premiership despite having an expensive line-up which included Marc Degryse, Dejan Stefanović and Darko Kovačević, who all had only short spells at the club.
+An excellent start to the 1996–97 season saw the Owls top the Premiership after winning their first four games, and David Pleat was the Manager of the Month for August 1996, but the club failed to mount a serious title challenge and they faded to finish seventh.
+Pleat was sacked the following November with the club struggling in the Premiership, and Ron Atkinson briefly returned to steer the Owls clear of relegation.

-At the end of the 1997–98 season, Ron Atkinson's short-term contract was not renewed and Sheffield Wednesday turned to the Barnsley boss Danny Wilson as their new manager after being given the backword by both Gerard Houllier and Walter Smith who joined Liverpool and Everton respectively.
-Wilson's first season at the helm brought a slight improvement as they finished 12th in the Premiership.
-An expensively assembled squad including Paolo Di Canio, Benito Carbone and Wim Jonk failed to live up to its massive wage bill and things eventually came to a head when Italian firebrand Di Canio was sent off in a match against Arsenal and proceeded to push the referee to the ground on his way off, resulting in an eleven match ban from which he never returned.
-Danny Wilson was sacked the following March with relegation looking a certainty for the Hillsborough club, following a disastrous season where they had been hammered 8-0 by Newcastle United as early as September.
-His assistant Peter Shreeves took temporary charge but was unable to stave off relegation.
+At the end of the 1997–98 season, Atkinson's short-term contract was not renewed and Sheffield Wednesday turned to the Barnsley boss Danny Wilson as their new manager after being given the backword by both Gerard Houllier and Walter Smith who joined Liverpool and Everton respectively.
+Wilson's first season brought a slight improvement as they finished 12th in the Premiership.
+However, an expensive squad including Benito Carbone, Wim Jonk and the Italian firebrand Paolo Di Canio failed to live up to its wage bill and matters came to a head when Di Canio was sent off against Arsenal and pushed the referee to the ground on his way off, resulting in an eleven-match ban from which he never returned.
+Wilson was sacked in March 2000 with relegation looking certain, following a disastrous season in which Wednesday had been hammered 8–0 by Newcastle United the previous September.
+His assistant Peter Shreeves took temporary charge but was unable to escape relegation.